Cory Thiesse: Personal life

 Thiesse grew up in Duluth, Minnesota.
 She started curling at an early age, facilitated by both of her parents curling and the local Duluth Curling Club having a strong youth program.
 Her mom Linda Christensen has found competitive success on the curling ice as well, winning the United States Senior Curling Championship twice, in 2015 and 2016, and earning the bronze medal at the 2015 World Senior Championship.

 Thiesse studied exercise science at the University of Minnesota, Duluth.
-She works as a pharmacy technician.
+She works as a lab technician.

 On June 4, 2022 she married Sam Thiesse.